vincenth1/urban-sport-connect/README.md

 ## Contracts Overview

 - `contracts/ItemNft.sol`: ERC‑4907-based NFT contract for individual courses.
 Each course gets its own ItemNft instance with tokenId=1.
 Stores course metadata (name, description, image via IPFS), rent price, capacity for multiple simultaneous bookings, and implements `rentItem` for temporary access rights with customizable expiry times.
 Each contract is owned by the trainer who created it.
 - `contracts/NFTCounter.sol`: Central registry contract that maintains a list of all deployed course contracts.
 Only registered trainers can add their course contracts to the registry, preventing unauthorized contract registration while allowing O(1) retrieval of all contract addresses.
-Trainers must first register themselves using `registerAsTrainer()` before they can register courses.
+Trainers must first register themselves using `registerAsTrainer()` before they can register courses (callable via the frontend UI).

 ## Pre-configured Networks